 Bachelor of Science in Electrical Engineering Program (Computer or Telecommunication) at CASE is accredited by Pakistan Engineering Council (PEC) (from intake of Batch 2004 upto 2010).
 Accreditation is a continuous process and the next visit for Accreditation by PEC is scheduled during academic year 2014-15.

 Bachelor of Science in Computer Science program is accredited by National Computing Education and Accreditation Council of HEC.

-CASE is affiliated with Quaid-i-Azam University, Islamabad.
+QAU affiliated Programs with CASE are managed by Sir Syed CASE Institute of Technology (SSCIT).
 Few degrees earned at CASE are awarded by Quaid-i-Azam University (QAU), Islamabad and recognized by Higher Education Commission (HEC), Government of Pakistan.

 In future, CASE plans to commence numerous other undergrad and post grad programs in various disciplines.
 CASE also aims to further strengthen its focus on R & D, continuous quality improvement of existing degree programs and fulfillment of our core objectives.

 In partnership with its constituencies, the few selected missions of CASE are as follows: